ibm-cloud-docs/vmwaresolutions/archiref/kmip/design.md

 KMIP for VMware also connects to {{site.data.keyword.cloud_notm}} Key Protect by using the {{site.data.keyword.cloud_notm}} private network rather than the public internet, and is additionally protected by TLS encryption and authentication.

 When integrated with {{site.data.keyword.cloud_notm}} Key Protect, KMIP for VMware periodically validates that your service ID has sufficient permission to your Key Protect instance and Customer Root Key.
-In Activity Tracker, you might occasionally see *wrap* events from Key Protect for these checks.
+In {{site.data.keyword.at_full}}, you might occasionally see *wrap* events from Key Protect for these checks.
 The checks are started by the service ID and are not paired with corresponding key creation events from KMIP for VMware.

+{{site.data.content.impnote-at-deprecation}}

 #### KMIP for VMware and Hyper Protect Crypto Services
 {: #kmip-design-topology-hpcs}

-When you use {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services (HPCS), your vCenter Server is connecting to a single-tenant KMIP service that is hosted within HPCS by using IBM Secure Service Containers running on IBM LinuxOne servers, and your keys are stored in an IBM Z HSM.
+When you use {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services (HPCS), your vCenter Server is connected to a single-tenant KMIP service that is hosted within HPCS by using IBM Secure Service Containers running on IBM LinuxONE servers, and your keys are stored in an IBM Z HSM.
 The KMIP endpoint is exposed by using a single DNS name and port.
 If you have multiple HPCS crypto units, this DNS name is load balanced to separate availability zones.

 ## Related links
 {: #kmip-design-related}